vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/icon.md

 The entire theme has added FontClass format icon support in mutiple places.

-Currently you can use iconfont and fontawesome to add icons to your project.
+You can use iconfont and fontawesome to add icons to your project.

 - For china users, iconfont is recommended
 - For overseas users, fontawesome is recommended